Influences on Faculty Uptake from a Faculty Learning Community: Research Questions

 \section{Research Questions}

-In order to investigate the influences on how faculty take up ideas from a FLC, we focus on the ways in which Fellows develop and implement their 3DL unit.
+Our research is concerned with the ways that faculty take up and implement their ideas from the Fellowship into their classrooms.
+The first opportunity that the Fellows have to implement ideas into their classrooms is with their 3DL unit.
+Therefore, we are focused on the ways in which Fellows develop and implement their 3DL unit.

+The factors that we are interested in consist of tools, resources, interactions, or ideas that Fellow’s mention as part of their design process.
+Henderson, Dancy, and Niewiadomska-Bugaj found that most faculty stop the use of RBIS after initial implementation~\cite{henderson2012}.
+Therefore, it is important for us to look at Fellow’s outlook and plans for continued use because it has already been seen in research to affect uptake.

 In particular, we are interested in the following research questions:

-\begin{enumerate} \item What influences do Fellows encounter outside of the Fellowship that affect material design? \item What influences affect Fellows' plans for the continued use of 3DL? \item How does the FLC support faculty in their adoption and plan for the continued use of 3DL? \end{enumerate}
+\begin{enumerate} \item Which aspects of the material design and instruction process promote or hinder faculty’s intentions to continue using 3DL? \item How does the FLC support faculty in their adoption and plan for the continued use of 3DL? \end{enumerate}

-Exploration of these questions allows us to look at common mechanisms that influence faculty who are involved in different departmental, institutional, and social contexts.
-Identification of these mechanisms allow us to look at design features of FLCs, and the ways in which they can be used to support faculty.
+Exploration of these questions allows us to look at common mechanisms that influence the ways in which our faculty design and implement their 3DL material into the classroom as well as their plans for future use.
+Additionally, it allows us to explore the design process of faculty involved in different departmental, institutional, and social contexts.
+Identification of these mechanisms allows us to look at design features of FLCs, and the ways in which they can be used to support faculty.